Peter Coke

 Peter John Coke (/kʊk/ "cook"; 3 April 1913 – 30 July 2008) was an English actor, playwright and artist.
+He is perhaps best remembered for voicing Paul Temple on BBC Radio from 1954 to 1968.

 Early life

 Peter John Coke was born in Southsea, Hampshire on 3 April 1913.
 His father was a commander in the Royal Navy, who took his family to Kenya to run a linen plantation; however, this venture failed and he began to run a coffee plantation.
 Coke was educated at Stowe School and later lived with his maternal grandmother in Menton, France.

 Coke returned to England and took acting lessons from an elderly actress.
 He later won a scholarship to study at RADA.